marceldobehere/MaslOS-2/README.md

 Run the `JUST RUN OS.sh` file to run it!

+You can also use the `JUST RUN OS_KVM.sh` file to run it faster if you are natively on linux.

 ### How to run (Windows)

+#### QEMU

 Install QEMU if you haven't.

 Add QEMU To your PATH variable.
 [If you need help, click here!](https://linuxhint.com/qemu-windows/)

 Then download/clone the repo and run the `run.cmd` file

+#### Other

+You can also boot the ISO in other software like Virtualbox and it tends to run way faster there.

+### Hardware

+You can flash the ISO to a usb drive using tools like Rufus and if you are lucky, your device should boot MaslOS2 fine.

+NOTE: As MaslOS2 uses PS/2 for mouse and keyboard input, it could happen that you cannot use it without actual PS/2 devices if your bios does not emulate them.

 ## Contributing
 I am still working on quite a few things that need to be done for MaslOS2 to be in a good state.